JuergenGutsch/blog/_source/_posts/2018-12-01-github-comments.md

 This blog is based on [Pretzel](https://github.com/Code52/pretzel), which is a .NET based [Jekyll](https://jekyllrb.com/) clone, that creates a static website.
 Pretzel as well as Jekyll is optimized for blogs or similar structured web sites.
 Both systems take markdown files and turn them based on the [Liquid template engine](https://jekyllrb.com/docs/step-by-step/02-liquid/) into static HTML pages.
 This works pretty well and I really like the way to push markdown files to the GitHub repo and get an updated blog a few seconds later on Azure.
 This is continuous delivery using GitHub and Azure for blog posts.
 It is amazing.
 And I really love blogging this way.

-Because the blog is static HTML at the end I need to extend it with software as a service solutions to create dynamic content or to track the success of that blog.

 > Actually the blog is successful from my perspective.
 Around 6k visits per week is a good number, I guess.

+Because the blog is static HTML, at the end I need to extend it with software as a service solutions to create dynamic content or to track the success of that blog.

 So I added [Disqus](https://disqus.com/) to enable comments on this blog.
 Disqus was quite popular at that time for this kind of blogs and I also get some traffic from Disqus.
 Anyway, now this service started to show some advertisement on my page and it also shows advertisement that is not really related to the contents of my page.